haanaj/time-calculator-python/README.md

 ## onetime.py

-To run this in CMD, simply navigate to the director where your file is saved and type in "py onetime.py".
+To run this in CMD, simply navigate to the directory where your file is saved and type in "py onetime.py".
 In this file, the user inputs a start/end time and the amount of time that has elapsed.
 The output will be the end/start time.

 #### Issues